-Susan B. Anthony was strong-willed, energetic, a strategic thinker with discipline and organizational skills, and a mindset that “cautious, careful people, always casting about to preserve their reputation and social standing, never can bring about a reform.”
-She passed away in 1906, fourteen years before women received the right to vote after the passing of the 19th Amendment.
+Susan passed away in 1906, fourteen years before women received the right to vote after the passing of the 19th Amendment.

-Note: If you enjoyed this snapshot biography about Susan B. Anthony, please consider supporting Historical Snapshots with a donation.
-To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
-Your support is much appreciated .
+If you enjoyed this snapshot biography of Susan Brownell Anthony, please consider supporting Historical Snapshots with a donation.
+Visit our Patreon page to donate.
+Your support is much appreciated.

 Click here to read another snapshot biography of a woman advocating for equal rights.